 Scoring of the first mission task:

-Picking the injured person figure from accident zone earns 25 points.
+Picking the injured person figure from the accident zone earns 25 points.

 Transportation to the hospital (leaving the figure into the blue bin) earns 25 points.

 Arrival back to the robot lot, after completing the first mission, earns 20 points.
 Robots will be considered back in the robot lot if any part of the robot is in the robot lot.